cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

 Enter the free space on your SD in the box below, press enter, and it will tell you if your SD has a working amount of free space.
 (Javascript required for it to work)

-If your SD needs less free space, you can create dummy files.
-There are commands you could put into your command prompt/terminal, dependent on your operating system.
-Be sure to use the right command for the right operating system.
-We have these commands listed below, that will make 1GB worth of dummy files
+If your SD needs less free space, you can easily fill it with dummy files.
+Listed below are command prompt/terminal commands that will make 1GB worth of dummy files.
  - Windows: `fsutil file createnew dummy0 1073741824`
  - Linux/macOS: `dd if=/dev/zero of=dummy0 count=1024 bs=1048576`

 Fill it up until the website says that it will work.

 <input id="sdSpace" type="number" placeholder="Free space on your SD, in gigabytes (ex.
 1.5)" onchange="updateWillWork()">
-Your SD<span id="willWork">...</span>
+Your SD<span id="willWork">...</span><noscript>is unable to be checked due to JavaScript being disabled.
+Please enable it and try again</noscript>

 <script>
 function updateWillWork() {